Scotland: getting the right treatment and care

 Advocacy services

 An advocate is someone who can speak up for you if you find it difficult to do so yourself.
 This could involve them talking to the healthcare professionals involved in your care, attending meetings and appointments with you, or helping you to make a complaint.
-Advocate services are free and independent of the NHS and social services.

-Find an advocacy service in Scotland.
+Find an advocacy service in Scotland

 Published: May 2020

-Last modified: August 2023
+Last modified: April 2024

-To be reviewed: December 2023
+To be reviewed: April 2027

 Was this article helpful?